Delaware Unemployment Benefits Extensions

 LOOKING FOR ADDITIONAL INFORMATION?

-For those wanting to learn more about unemployment benefits extensions in DE and get an answer to the question, “How can I extend unemployment after my standard benefits have been exhausted?” please read the following sections:
+For those wanting to learn more about unemployment benefits extensions in DE and get an answer to the question, “How can I extend unemployment after my standard benefits have been exhausted?” please continue to read the sections below.

 Delaware Unemployment Resources

 Federal Guidelines for a Delaware Unemployment Compensation Extension

 The United States Congress can vote to activate unemployment extension programs during times when the unemployment rate reaches great heights.
 Unemployment benefits extension programs are available through both the state and federal governments during periods of high unemployment, providing a higher level of economic security to those who are out of work by allowing them to receive UI benefits for additional weeks.

 Extended benefits can be obtained by workers who have exhausted their regular unemployment insurance benefits.
 The basic Extended Benefits program allows for 13 additional weeks of benefits if a state is experiencing a period of high unemployment.
 Some states have also initiated a voluntary program to pay an additional seven weeks of extended benefits, totaling a maximum of 20 weeks.